 Although a repo company can take possession of your vehicle on both public and private property, they can't breach the peace.
 According to Upsolve, this means they can't enter your physical dwelling without consent, make threats or damage your property.
 So the company can remove the car from your driveway, but they can't cut a lock on a gate to get to the vehicle.

 The creditor can dismantle your car and sell the parts, or lease or auction it.
 Your permission isn't required to dispose of the car, but the creditor must tell you when and where they'll lease or auction it.
 The law states that the sale of repossessed vehicles must be commercially reasonable, which means the creditor can't sell your car for an exorbitant amount below its value.

 If the creditor can't collect your loan's unpaid balance plus reasonable costs related to the repossession, the creditor can come after you for the uncollected amount.

 There’s Still Time

 If you've already paid more than 60 percent of the amount you owe when the car is repossessed, the creditor must auction it within 90 days.
-During this time, you can still get your car back.
+During this time, you can still get your car back, says the New York City Bar Legal Referral Service.
 You have up until the car is actually sold or leased to settle with the lender.
 You might have to pay the past due amounts, but often you'll be asked to pay the entire loan balance.

 After the auction, the creditor can apply the proceeds toward fees and expenses relating to the repossession and the unpaid balance on the loan.
 The lender must give you a completed an Affirmation of Repossession and Bill of Sale.
 After all expenses are paid, you're entitled to the balance of the proceeds.